Scroll Down Slide Down

 Col Thumbnail

 Menthol is a chemical naturally found in peppermint and other mint plants.
-However, menthol is also created in labs for use in various foods, medications, health items, and tobacco products.
-It is one of the most popular flavors added to tobacco products.
-Most people who smoke start with menthol cigarettes, and almost 9 out of 10 African Americans who smoke or vape use mentholated products.
+It’s also made in labs for use in different foods, medications, health items, and tobacco products.
+It’s one of the most popular flavors added to tobacco.
+Most people who smoke start with menthol cigarettes, and almost 9 out of 10 African Americans who smoke or vape use menthol products.

 Col Thumbnail

-While the tobacco industry uses menthol to make their products seem less harmful, tobacco products are not safer when menthol is added to them.
-When menthol is inhaled while smoking or vaping, a tingly cool feeling occurs that reduces pain and irritation in the airway.
-It also reduces coughing and gives the illusion that the smoker can breathe better while smoking.
+While the tobacco industry uses menthol to make their products seem less harmful, tobacco products aren’t safer with menthol.
+Inhaling menthol while smoking or vaping creates a cool feeling, reducing pain and irritation in the airway.
+It also decreases coughing and gives the illusion of improved breathing while smoking.

-Menthol use can contribute to many health problems in both men and women, especially those with fertility struggles, bone and teeth health issues, diabetes, heart disease, and various cancers.
-The FDA and CDC both warn against menthol tobacco use as it is more addictive and harder to quit than non-menthol tobacco products.
+Menthol use can lead to several health issues in both men and women, especially for those dealing with fertility problems, bone and teeth issues, diabetes, heart disease, and various cancers.
+The FDA and CDC advise against using menthol tobacco, as it’s more addictive and harder to quit than non-menthol products.

 No Menthol May